 2. Know your priorities

 Negotiations often require each side to compromise.
 Determine what is most important and what you are willing to settle for in its place.
-Setting your priorities ahead of time can help you evaluate what you refuse to give up as well as where you’re willing to budge.
+Setting your priorities ahead of time can help you evaluate what you refuse to give up and where you’re willing to budge.
 If you are the negotiator, be clear about what both sides offer and what they need from each other.

 3. Consider the opposition